How accurate are census records? I'm sure this question has arisen for every genealogist at some point in their research.

 As for great great Grandma giving a different place of birth for her parents (or even herself!) remember that she may only have heard how her mother lived in New York, and not have heard that actually her mother was born in Illinois and moved to New York as an infant.
 She may know that she herself was born in New York but moved elsewhere as a child and considers that her birth place.
 Again, think about who might have given the information!
 Perhaps great great grandma was sick in bed and her husband provided the details, or an older child.

-In essence treat the census as you should every other genealogical source - with a bit of suspicion.
+Treat the census as you should every other genealogical source - with a bit of suspicion.
 Find other records and assess them all before arriving at a decision as to which (if any) is correct.
 But don't toss away information in one record as being completely wrong until you have thought about all the variables involved.
 You may find that you are indeed on the right track chasing Jurgen Muzzel even though you were told your great great grandpa was George Maxwell.....